euroargodev/argopy/docs/visualisation.rst

 Histograms on properties
 ------------------------

-It is also possible to create bar plot for histograms on some data properties: ' profiler' and 'dac':
+It is also possible to create bar plot for histograms on some data properties: 'profiler' and 'dac':

 .. code-block:: python